 “I am wildly excited about ‘OUT140: THE PLAY’, taking these honest, moving, hilarious, delectable coming out tweets and turning them in to a feast of performance.
 The little anecdotes are so universal and versatile in their wide appeal and human interest, easily adaptable into a wide array of performance, music, puppetry, live art, circus, installation acts which will be a totally awesome Cabaret of Coming Out!
 Above all the constantly growing nature of the OUT140 project with Shelly Telly – the insatiable collector of tweeted tales – means this play / event / happening can expand, evolve and respond to the ever changing landscape of LGBT human rights.”

 Shell used the OUT140 to train her colleagues on the Certificate in Counselling Course in LGBT awareness in May 2015.

 OUT140 at UEA Coming Out workshops

-Dr BJ Epstein form the UEA School of Literature, Drama and Creative Writing used OUT140 as part of her Coming Out workshops for students and staff.
+Dr BJ Epstein from the UEA School of Literature, Drama and Creative Writing used OUT140 as part of her Coming Out workshops for students and staff in February 2015.
 She writes: